 Are you prepared to optimize your network and Cloud performance to new heights?
 Don't let anything hold you back from reaching the networks clouds - sign up for Obkio's network performance monitoring tool now and let Obkio guide you towards optimized Microsoft Azure ExpressRoute performance.

 - 14-day free trial of all premium features

 - Monitor performance in all key network locations

 Some people may already have a monitoring system that analyzes devices and alerts you if the device is down or if the CPU usage is too high.
 That's a good thing and you should keep that - but it’s not enough.

-What happens if your service provider or cloud provider encounters issues such as a high congestion that causes severe levels of packet loss?
+What happens if your service provider or cloud provider encounters issues such as a high network congestion that causes severe levels of packet loss loss?

 The faster you identify those network problems, the faster you can troubleshoot, and reduce the time it affects your customers or end-users.

 A good performance monitoring solution allows you to easily identify, measure, and understand problems affecting your network and cloud infrastructure.
-Measuring and monitoring is the first step to troubleshooting network problems.
+Measuring and monitoring is the first step to troubleshooting network issues.